droopytt/sunrise-jp-multilaunch-publish/README.md

 Requires **Java 25** which you can grab from [here](https://adoptium.net/en-GB/temurin/releases).
 You will also need maven version `3.9.1`.
 Make sure your maven is using the Java 25 installation.

+This code uses spotless to format code.
+The build will fail if spotless checks fail.
+You can run `mvn spotless:apply` to format all files.

 ## Building

 Run [`jlink.ps1`](jlink.ps1) ensuring the `jlink` is run from your Java 25.